ttreeagency/JsonApi/Documentation/basics/adapters.md

 }
 ```

-This will assume that the Eloquent relation on the country model is also called `posts`.
+This will assume that the Doctrine relation on the country model is also called `posts`.
 If this is not the case,
-pass the Eloquent relation name as the first function argument:
+pass the Doctrine relation name as the first function argument:

 ```php
 class Adapter extends AbstractAdapter